Follow the easy step-by-step instructions below to create rustic DIY Baby Jesus Christmas ornaments to decorate your Christmas tree.

 - Quickly tuck the burlap into the shell before the glue begins to dry.

-- Place another dollop of glue where you would like Baby Jesus’ head to rest and quickly place the wooden bead into the glue before it dries.
+- Place another dollop of glue where you would like Baby Jesus’ head to rest, and quickly place the wooden bead into the glue before it dries, as shown in the photo tutorial below.

-5. Glue a star onto each piece of twine above each walnut Baby Jesus Ornament
+5. Glue a star onto the twine hanger above Baby Jesus to finish the walnut shell Christmas crafts:

-Place a dollop of glue on a 3/4 to 1-inch wooden star and attach it to the twine about 2 inches above the head of baby Jesus in the walnut shell.
+- Place a dollop of hot glue on a 3/4 to 1-inch wooden star and attach it to the twine approximately two inches above the head of baby Jesus in the half-walnut shell.

 Related: Snowman Ornaments Kids Can Make

-If You Liked Rustic Walnut Shell Ornaments, You may also like:
+If You Liked DIY Walnut Shell Christmas Ornament Crafts, you might also enjoy:

 - Homemade Gifts Kids Can Make for Parents and Grandparents